microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/channel-list-messages.md

 ---

 #### Response
-The following is an example of the response  when `Prefer: include-unknown-enum-members` is provided in the request header.
+The following example shows the response when `Prefer: include-unknown-enum-members` is provided in the request header.

 <!-- {
   "blockType": "response",